nobruinfo/midnightmega/readme.md

 is to later adapt the mega65-libc functions and data structures in a more cc65 style to llvm.

+Currently this environment is not pursued.

 # requirements

 ## not yet in progress

 * Hyppo SD card handling as far as possible (writing not yet implemented on Hyppo side)
 * Creation of .d81 image files currently unsopported by Hyppo
 * copying of complete disk images, real diskettes respectively
 * copying of single/multiple files in between real/virtual drives,